Cafeteria Section 125 Benefit Plans

 · Medical Expense Reimbursements to pre-tax.

-: a reduction in Employee Payroll Taxes (SS Tax at 7.65 plus a reduction in Workers Compensation premiums usually equaling $1 per 100 of payroll or ranging from 1% – 13% depending on the Federal Taxes & industry risk factor ratings).
+Advantages to the Employer Include: a reduction in Employee Payroll Taxes (SS Tax at 7.65 plus a reduction in Workers Compensation premiums usually equaling $1 per 100 of payroll or ranging from 1% – 13% depending on the Federal Taxes & industry risk factor ratings).
 Advantages to the EmployEES include: a reduction in Federal Taxes (15%-34%) and State Taxes (2-10%).
 These advantages are achieved by a reduction in gross pay achieved by taking legally allowed expenses and paying for them with Pre-Tax Dollars rather than After-Tax Dollars.
 The resulting reduction in gross pay gives Employees a greater Net Spendable Income (savings of anywhere from 10-40%) while at the same time delivering the Employer a savings of approximately 10% or more in taxes.
 The result is that the Employer can offer a Plan without any net costs for set-up and administration.

 There are virtually no negatives to establishing such a Plan.
 The administration costs are covered for the Employer through the tax benefits noted above, and the only other issue for the Employer is that there needs to be a time commitment allotted so that the employees can be informed and educated regarding the Plan and its benefits.
 Remember, the greater number of participating Employees the greater the Employers’ and Employees’ tax savings; therefore your fullest involvement in communicating these benefits to the Employees yields the best overall result.